Tuesday, June 26, 2012

 The Last Quarry (Max Allan Collins, 2006)

-To be honest, this is just a junk.
-Well written but junk nevertheless.
-In afterword Collins mentions he wrote it as a kind of favor to Hard Case Crime‘s editor Charles Ardai after he had promised him Robert McGinnis for a cover illustration.
+To be honest, this is not very good.
+In the afterword, Collins mentions he wrote it as a kind of favour to Hard Case Crime‘s editor Charles Ardai after he had promised him Robert McGinnis for a cover illustration.
 But I think he simply had nothing to do so out of boredom decided to bring alive his most famous hero.

-It does starts promising.
+It does start promising.
 We get to refresh our knowledge of Quarry’s story and his current situation.
-Which is not very exiting one because he is employed as keeper of some holiday resort.
-And since it’s off season time, inn is empty and the only thing Quarry needs to fight is insomnia.
-That quickly changes when he accidentally gets involved into kidnapping of some rich brat.
-And so by the end of the fifth chapter we have two dead kidnappers and one free rich brat.
+Which is not a very exciting one because he is employed as the keeper of a holiday resort.
+And since it’s off-season time, the inn is empty, and the only thing Quarry needs to fight is insomnia.
+That quickly changes when he accidentally gets involved in the kidnapping of some rich brat.
+And so by the end of the fifth chapter, we have two dead kidnappers and one free rich brat.
 And Quarry gets a contract by her ass-hole rich father.

-So far so good, stage is prepared for some real action now.
-But unfortunately we need to wait quite a while to get some.
-Because instead of shifting into higher gear everything just falls flat.
-Story doesn’t move anywhere, no new characters or sub-plots are introduced and we must basically endure the process of Quarry’s falling (you know – in romantic kind of way) for his target.
+So far, so good.
+The stage is now set for some real action.
+Unfortunately, we will have to wait quite a while to get some.
+Because instead of shifting into higher gear, everything just falls flat.
+The story doesn’t move anywhere, no new characters or subplots are introduced, and we must basically endure the process of Quarry’s falling (you know – in a romantic kind of way) for his target.
 It’s pathetic and almost embarrassing at times.
-Looks like Mr. Collins had similar opinion so he just finished everything quickly with some ridiculous shoot-out massacre and “surprising” twist.
+Looks like Mr Collins had a similar opinion, so he just finished everything quickly with some ridiculous shoot-out massacre and “surprising” twist.

-Writing is poor, probably intentionally to give it more pulpy feeling.
-Its strong point are witty dialogues, but there are just too many unnecessary “fucks” and moronic machismo-isms about women (plus some mandatory gay “jokes”), sex and violence.
-Latter is especially cartoonish: he beats some bad ass marine guy like he’s a fucking kid and in already mentioned shoot-out bad guys are disposed as easily as clay pigeons:
+The writing is poor, likely intentionally, to give it a more pulpy feel.
+Its strong points are witty dialogues, but there are just too many unnecessary “fucks” and moronic machismo-isms about women (plus some mandatory gay “jokes”), sex and violence.
+Latter is especially cartoonish: he beats some bad ass marine guy like he’s a fucking kid, and in the already mentioned shoot-out, the bad guys are disposed of as easily as clay pigeons:

 3. I took the nearest to me when he slipped his head out to take aim